Akamad007/django-hashphrase/README.rst

 =====
-django-hashlink
+django-hashphrase
 =====

-Hashlink is a django module that facilitates the process that users click on a link in an email and django handles the click.
+django-hashphrase is a django module that facilitates the process that users click on a link in an email and django handles the click.
 Hashlink makes it easy to generate such a link, authenticate it or not, calls a custom function or not, etc.